FuryanRasta/wars/spec/07_functions_library.md

 # Functions Library

-The Bonds Module is deployed with a built-in set of libraries for commonly-used algorithmic pricing and reserve functions.
-It also includes algorithmic application logic and features, such as _Augmented Bonding_.
+The Wars Module is deployed with a built-in set of libraries for commonly-used algorithmic pricing and reserve functions.
+It also includes algorithmic application logic and features, such as _Augmented Waring_.
 Additional functions can be added to the Library through SDK updates.
 This requires a formal process of governance to approve updates, to assure the integrity of these functions.

 ## Function Types

-The following function types will be included in the standard Bonds SDK Module:
+The following function types will be included in the standard Wars SDK Module:

 * Power \(exponential\)
 * Logistic \(sigmoidal\)